JHTer/ONLINE-JAVA-IDE/README.md

 # Online Executor

-Run Java code (and other languages in the future) straight from your browser.
+Run Java code straight from your browser.

 > **A lightweight online IDE that lets you write and run Java code directly.**